 Economic DR. These resources respond to energy market prices not only during emergencies, but at any time when energy prices exceed the marginal value of the consumer's electricity consumption.
 The real-time market is significantly more volatile than the day-ahead market because of physical limitations that affect its ability to respond to changes in load, interchange, and system contingencies, such as generator or transmission outages.
-Given the high value of most electricity consumption, DR resources tend to be more valuable in real time during abrupt periods of shortage when prices rise sharply.
+DR resources tend to be more valuable in real time during abrupt periods of shortage when prices rise sharply.

 In the day-ahead market, prices are less volatile and supply alternatives are much more available.
 Consequently, DR resources are generally less valuable in the day-ahead market.
-On a longerterm basis, however, consumers can shift consumption patterns in response to day-ahead prices, such as from peak to off-peak periods, thereby flattening the load curve.
+On a longer-term basis, however, consumers can shift consumption patterns in response to day-ahead prices, such as from peak to off-peak periods, thereby flattening the load curve.
 MISO's economic DR is limited to two types of Demand Response Resources (DRRs) that economically respond to prices in the energy and ancillary services markets:

-- DRR Type 1: These resources can supply a fixed, pre-specified quantity of energy or contingency reserves through physical load interruption.
-These resources provide either no response or their "Target Demand Reduction Amount."
-Therefore, they cannot set energy prices in the MISO markets, although they can set the price for ancillary services.
-In ELMP, MISO included DRR Type I resources as part of the definition of Fast-Start Resources that may set prices if they meet the eligibility requirements. - DRR Type 2: These resources can supply varying levels of energy or operating reserves on a five-minute basis.
-Therefore, they are treated comparable to generating resources and can set prices.
-These resources are "dynamic pricing" resources, which is the most efficient form of DR because prices formed under this approach provide customers with price signals throughout the day.
-Significant barriers to broadly implementing dynamic pricing.
+• DRR Type 1: These resources can supply a fixed quantity of energy or contingency reserves through physical load interruption.
+These resources provide a "Target Demand

+Reduction Amount".
+In ELMP, MISO includes DRR Type I resources as Fast-Start Resources that may set prices if they meet the eligibility requirements.

+• DRR Type 2: These resources supply varying levels of energy or operating reserves on a five-minute basis and can set ex-ante prices.
+They are "dynamic pricing" resources - the most efficient form of DR because they set efficient prices throughout the day.